gabesumner/df19-departmental-productivity/README.md

 4. Add the "Cancellation Risk" field to the Vehicle Page Layout.

-5. Assign the "analytics" Permission Set to the "Integration User".
+5. Click App Launcher, click Analytics Studio, click Data Manager then run the "Default Salesforce Dataflow".

-6. Click App Launcher, click Analytics Studio, click Data Manager then run the "Default Salesforce Dataflow".
+6. In **Setup**, go to **Lightning App Builder**, edit and activate **Home Page Default** for the entire org.

 7. Reorder the App Launcher icons to match the delivery pipline:
     - Marketing